rahulakrish/portfolio_builder/README.md

 ![image](https://github.com/rahulakrish/portfolio_builder/assets/108379254/3a8d7dd7-be57-4fe5-9f2c-293199d5222a)

-From, the matrix it is clear to see that GE (17.3%) is the most volatile stock compared to the others.
+From the plot, it is clear to see that GE (17.3%) is the most volatile stock compared to the others.
+Also, GE and JPM are highly co-related meaning their performances are  fairly similar .
+Ideally, we want to look for companies whose performances are not related.
+This helps further reduce risk help insulate the portfolio from market fluctations.

 #### Interpreting risk